 Most governments advise their citizens against all but essential travel to Iraq because of the country's volatile security situation.
-Expats who move to Iraq usually do so for lucrative short-term employment contracts and, in this case, the employer takes responsibility for applying for a work permit.
+Expats who move to Iraq typically do so for short-term employment contracts, and in this case, the employer takes responsibility for applying for a work permit.

 Visitor visas for Iraq